spadettomattia/react-tunnels/README.md

 ## About

-This project has been developed by [Javi Velasco](https://twitter.com/javivelasco) as a way to build *Breadcrumb* components and `Layout` customizations for a variety of React projects.
-Any feeback, help or improvements is highly appreciated.
+This project has been originally developed by [Javi Velasco](https://twitter.com/javivelasco) and updated by [SpaM](https://github.com/spadettomattia) due to deprecation of `contextTypes` API in newer version of React.

 ## License